corelight/softsensor-docker-prototype/README.rst

 -------------------------------------
 Configure Corelight/Zeek Packages
 -------------------------------------
-To enable the Corelight packages and/or the pre-bundled packages, include the following in the environment file (edit as appropriate):
+To enable the Zeek packages, include the following in the environment file (edit as appropriate):

 .. code-block:: shell